 - Each spouse's contributions to the marriage

-- Substantial assets not subject to division by the court (e.g., substantial separate property, such as a large inheritance)
+- Substantial assets not subject to division by the court (non-marital property)

-- Each spouse's earning capacity (the ability to earn income based on education, skills, job history, and local employment opportunities)
+- Each spouse's earning capacity (based on education, skills, job history, and local employment opportunities)

 Understanding Property During Divorce

 Property refers to anything that has any positive or negative monetary value that can be bought or sold.
-Wisconsin Marital Property Law classifies all property owned by married couples as marital property; however, there is some variation.
+Wisconsin Marital Property Law classifies all property owned by married couples as marital property, but there is some variation.
 The following are examples of property: